-The performance of the RGT process has been evaluated extensively for two known scheduling heuristics: PAL and EDF algorithms for an IoT network with up to 6400 devices accessing a single gateway.
-The results show that the RGT process significantly improves the performance of both PAL and EDF heuristics in terms of the QoS metrics (throughput and energy consumption) while the fairness of each heuristic remains almost the same.
-In addition, it was shown that the computation time of RGT is under 15 ms for 6400 devices and increases linearly with the number of devices.
+In this paper, we propose the Randomization of Release Times (RGT) process for the scheduling heuristics to allocate the resources in a predictive IoT network.
+The RGT can be implemented as a preprocessing algorithm on any scheduling heuristics to distribute the load of the network over a time window.
+In this paper, we evaluate the performance of the RGT process under each of the Priority based on Average Load (PAL) and Earliest Deadline First (EDF) algorithms for the IoT network with the increasing number of devices up to 6400 devices.
+Our results showed that the RGT process significantly improves the performance of both PAL and EDF heuristics in terms of the QoS metrics (throughput and energy consumption) while the fairness of each heuristic remains almost the same.
+In addition, we showed that the computation time of RGT is under 15 ms for 6400 devices and increases linearly with the number of devices.
 That is, the RGT is a fast and effective preprocessing algorithm that significantly improves the performance of the scheduling algorithms for IoT.
 Thus, since RGT enables to achieve much higher performances via fast heuristics, it will pave the way to include the devices with much lower delay constraint into predictive IoT networks.